Jasmine tea has a ton of caffeine.

 Unlike some blends, jasmine tea is not a specific mix of ingredients that is the same every time.
 You can use many different bases for it.

-The most common base is green tea, but there are also many jasmine teas made from white tea or black tea.
+The most common base is green tea (see our article comparing green tea vs jasmine tea for more), but there are also many jasmine teas made from white tea or black tea.
 The type of teas used is one of the main factors that affects how much caffeine is in a regular cup.

 Type Of Tea And Caffeine